joey-qytyku/OS-90-fixed/docs/Manual/2 Scheduler/5_Task Management.md

 Every task has a semi-opaque 4096-byte structure called a task block (TASK in C code).
 Because it contains a kernel mode stack, it is possible to find using a simple stack calulation.

 Task blocks never move upon allocation because they are 4K (smallest memory unit).
 Upon creation, task blocks are permanently stuck to the virtual address where they are mapped and are in locked memory.

+### Concurrency Protocol

+Interrupts must be off while accessing the task block.
+Interrupt redirection depends on this to reduce redirection latency once IRQ#0 schedules the simulated IRQ.

+A fake IRQ can only go to a task that is NOT in the kernel.
+More on this in the interrupts section.

 ## Task Registers